rhodyprog4ds/BrownFall21/portfolio/formatting.md

 This page will cover a few basic tips.

 ## Managing Files and version
+You can either convert your ipynb files to earier to read locally or on GitHub.

+The GitHub version means installing less locally, but means that after you push changes, you'll need to pull the changes that GitHub makes.

+### To manage with a precommit hook jupytext conversion
 change your `.pre-commit-config.yaml` file to match the following:
 ```
 repos: